 1. Vision

-Infrastructure is central in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experience from developing countries and countries with economies in transition, to provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced spectrum management supported by efficient backbone, new technologies, innovative policies, plans based on reliable data, and international standardization are the keys for such achievement.
+Infrastructure is cornerstone in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experience from developing countries and countries with economies in transition, to provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced frequency spectrum management supported by efficient backbone, new technologies, innovative policies, , and international standardization are the keys for such achievement.

 2. Pillars

-To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced frequency spectrum management, and both fixed and mobile technologies are essential.

 Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of Internet services.